AazimAnish/base-template-mini-app/README.md

 This app is built as a Base Mini App using:
 - **OnchainKit**: For Web3 wallet integration and Base network support
-- **MiniKit SDK**: For Farcaster frame integration
+- **@farcaster/miniapp-sdk**: For Farcaster Mini App integration
 - **Wagmi + Viem**: For Ethereum contract interactions
 - **Next.js 15**: For the React framework with app router
+- **Socket.io**: For real-time multiplayer communication
+- **Zustand**: For client-side state management

 ### Key Features
 - ✅ Wallet connection with OnchainKit
-- ✅ Mobile-first responsive design
+- ✅ Mobile-first responsive design optimized for Farcaster
-- ✅ Frame metadata for Farcaster integration
+- ✅ Dynamic Farcaster manifest with account association
-- ✅ Real ETH staking via smart contracts
+- ✅ Real ETH staking via smart contracts (0.001 - 10 ETH)
-- ✅ Real-time multiplayer gameplay
+- ✅ Real-time multiplayer gameplay with Socket.io
-- ✅ Automatic pot distribution
+- ✅ Automatic pot distribution with gas optimization
+- ✅ Gasless transaction support via paymaster
+- ✅ Comprehensive security audit and fixes
+- ✅ Haptic feedback and social sharing features

 ## 🎯 How to Play